2 Kings 17:33

 World English Bible

-They feared Yahweh, and served their own gods, after the ways of the nations from among whom they had been carried away.
+They feared Yahweh, and also served their own gods, after the ways of the nations from among whom they had been carried away.

 Young's Literal Translation